|

 conscience proves our responsibility, for we feel2 our guilt when we have done

+wrong even in thought.
 191. M. Christ's atonement is needless: Muhammad's intercession is sufficient for us.
 He

 is God's chosen, greater than Christ.
 His name was written on the Preserved Tablet, on the base of

-God's throne ( العرش
+God's throne (العرش

 Al 'Arsh), before the creation of the world.
 All things were made for